 5.11.
 By applying to receive a payment under the Program, you consent to Service NSW and DCS disclosing personal information provided in accordance with these Terms and Conditions to each other for the purposes of administering, auditing or reporting on the Program.
 Without limiting this clause, Service NSW and DCS may share an Applicant’s information with other NSW Government agencies, including:

-(a) Public Works Advisory, for the purposes of property damage assessments;
+(a) Public Works Advisory and/or Resilience NSW, for the purposes of property damage assessments and/or verifying eligibility;